MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 We are starting to shape where our traffic can and cannot go.

-Please note, much of this can be changed for preference and is not ridgid.
+Please note, much of this can be changed for preference and is not ridged.

 * * *